samHopkins1991/SEPM_a2/ReadMe.md

 #### What's New

+- system will automatically create 12 tickets for ease of testing
 - Users are now able to change their password before attempting to login.

 - Technicians are now able to change the severity of a ticket.